junxit/us-congress-bills-116/bill.md

       > - **(B)** a country which is a significant direct source of illicit narcotic or psychotropic drugs or other controlled substances significantly affecting the United States.

   - **(2)** in paragraph (5) to read as follows:
-    > - **(5)** the term major drug-transit country means a country through which are transported illicit narcotic or psychotropic drugs or other controlled substances significantly affecting the United States.
+    > - **(5)** the term major drug-transit country means a country through which illicit narcotic or psychotropic drugs or other controlled substances significantly affecting the United States are transported.

 ## § 6.
 Sense of Congress

 It is the sense of Congress that—

 - **(1)** the President should direct the United States Representative to the United Nations to use the voice and vote of the United States at the United Nations to advocate for more transparent assessments of countries by the International Narcotics Control Board; and
-- **(2)** bilateral, plurilateral, and multilateral international cooperation is essential to combating the flow of covered synthetic drugs.
+- **(2)** bilateral, plurilateral, and multilateral international cooperation is essential to combating the trafficking of covered synthetic drugs.

 ## § 7.
 Definition